Gardnerella

 Are there any home remedies for Gardnerella infection?

-Can Gardnerella increase the risk of other health issues?
+Can Gardnerella increase the risk of other health problems?

-Yes, it can increase the risk of pelvic inflammatory disease (PID) and preterm labor.
+Possibly, as it may be associated with an increased risk of pelvic inflammatory disease (PID) and preterm labor.

 How can Gardnerella be prevented?

-Practicing good hygiene, using condoms, and avoiding douching.
+Practicing good hygiene, using condoms, and avoiding douching may help reduce the risk.

 Is Gardnerella contagious to partners?